aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getName() {#getName--}

+<b>@deprecated.</b> Please use the 'name' property instead.
 Gets the name of the PivotTable

 ```javascript
 getName() : string;